 Housefull 4 Posters: Kriti Kharbanda's First Look As Rajkumari Meena Will Leave You Spellbound!

-The makers of 'Housefull 4' are making sure that we don't have a dull day by dropping character posters from the film one after the other.
+The makers of 'Housefull 4' are making sure that we don't have a dull day by dropping character posters from the film, one after the other.
 After unveiling Akshay Kumar, Riteish Deshmukh, Bobby Deol, Kriti Sanon and Pooja Hegde's intriguing character posters, they have now released Kriti Kharbanda's first look from the comic-caper.

 Sharing the first look posters, the 'Raaz Reboot' actress wrote on her Twitter page, "Kaise Rajkumari Meena aur Neha ki kismat unke saath ek anokha khel khelti hai!
 Jaanne ke liye dekhiye #Housefull4 Trailer on 27th September. 🎬🍿." (sic)